xerexesx/spec-kit/docs/quickstart.md

 /speckit.specify Build an application that can help me organize my photos in separate photo albums.
 Albums are grouped by date and can be re-organized by dragging and dropping on the main page.
 Albums are never in other nested albums.
 Within each album, photos are previewed in a tile-like interface.
 ```

+Need to refresh an existing spec later on?
+You have three options:

+- `/speckit.specify --update-current ...` — regenerate `spec.md` for the current branch (no new folder/branch is created).
+- `/speckit.update --targets spec,plan ...` — patch only the requested artifacts and let the script manage backups/checklists.
+- `/speckit.tiny ...` — capture a short-lived "tiny spec" inside `specs/<feature>/tiny-specs/` before merging it back via `/speckit.update`.

 ### 3. Create a Technical Implementation Plan

 Use the `/speckit.plan` command to provide your tech stack and architecture choices.